-Please note: If your course fees are overdue, any course work submitted will remain unprocessed.
-Late payment could cause your enrollment to be cancelled and any outstanding fees sent to a debt collection agency.
+Please note: If your course fees are overdue, any course work submitted will remain unprocessed until your account is up to date.
+Late payments could cause your enrollment to be cancelled and any outstanding accounts sent to a debt collection agency.